FoodStandardsAgency/register-a-food-business-environment/README.md

 ## Getting started

-- Verify Docker and docker-compose are installed.
+- If using Docker, verify Docker and docker-compose are installed.
+  Alternatively, if using Podman instead of Docker, it is recommended to use a Debian WSL instance:  `wsl install -d Debian`.
+Then run the command `./setup_podman.sh` which will install podman and podman-compose on the WSL instance.
 - Run `setup-packages.sh` to install yarn, npm, nvm etc. The above script will also create the following files:
   - .env
   - .env-collections-service